Z-Curve Plot: A Visual Diagnostic for Publication Bias in Meta-Analysis: Methodology

-When publication bias is present (right panel of Figure~\ref{fig:bias_no_bias2}), the random-effects and PET models miss the sharp discontinuity at the significance threshold: both overestimate the proportion of non-significant results (to the left of the threshold) and underestimate the proportion of significant results (to the right of the threshold).
-By contrast, 3PSM and RoBMA approximate the discontinuity and fit the distribution more closely.
-RoBMA highlights the appropriateness of the publication-bias-adjusted models by the extreme evidence for publication bias (BF\textsubscript{bias} $>50000$).
-Results of the random-effects model should not be interpreted in this case; 3PSM or RoBMA provide the more appropriate basis for inference.
+When publication bias is present (right panel of Figure~\ref{fig:zplot}), the random-effects and PET models miss the discontinuity at the significance threshold: both overestimate the proportion of non-significant results (to the left of the threshold) and underestimate the proportion of significant results (to the right of the threshold).
+In contrast, 3PSM and RoBMA approximate the discontinuity at statistical significance well and approximate the observed distribution of $z$-statistics more closely.
+3PSM approximates the biased dataset well because the model directly corresponds to the defined data-generating mechanism; RoBMA approximates the biased dataset well because it correctly places the majority of posterior model probability on selection models including selection on statistical significance.
+The fourth column of Table~\ref{tab:sim-estimates} shows, in this specific case, that the mean effect size estimates from the publication bias adjusted models (especially 3PSM) are much closer to the true effect size of $0.30$ than the random-effects estimate.
+A statistical comparison of the specified models further highlights that especially 3PSM and RoBMA predict the data several times better than the publication bias-unadjusted model (fifth column of Table~\ref{tab:sim-estimates}).
+Again, the visual assessment allows us to visually support the statistical tests and explain why the random-effects meta-analysis is not an appropriate model for the biased dataset and a publication bias-adjusted model such as 3PSM is needed.